unisonweb/website/src/compare-lang/unison-for-python-devs.md

 ### Algebraic data types

 Unison does not support inheritance or subtyping.
 All types are _invariant_.
-But you can use __algebraic data types__ to say that a particular type may be created in several different ways:
+But you can use __algebraic data types__ to say that a particular type may be created in several different ways, each of which ultimately has different behavior.

 ```unison
 type Duck = AnimalDuck | RoboDuck Text | ToyDuck Text
 ```

 The `type` declaration means that the `Duck` type has three _data constructors_.
 The `AnimalDuck` does not make a special noise, but the other two data constructors (`RoboDuck` and `ToyDuck`) take a `Text` argument representing the specific behavior of that case (a quack prefix in this example).
+Note that `AnimalDuck`, `RoboDuck`, and `ToyDuck` are functions that are used to create values with the `Duck` type when provided with their respective arguments.
+They are not distinct types themselves.

 ```unison
 Duck.toText : Duck -> Text